Book Review: From Dawn to Decadence by Jacques Barzun

 This tome by Barzun is truly a masterpiece of Western cultural life.
 I am glad that I read this book; just by reading a few pages a day I’ve learned so much more about the history of culture in the West.
 While I’ve always treated culture as an interesting footnote in my historical studies, Barzun shows how culture plays such a meaningful role in shaping history and the course of the world.
 My biggest issue with the book was that Barzun did such an excellent job of describing the first 450 years covered in his book and did such a poor job describing the most recent years that his book purported to cover.
 I felt that the last fifty years have been done a great injustice by Barzun.
 Perhaps he was writing from a spot that made him too near to something to write objectively.
 Barzun’s description of the last fifty years before the close of the work, 1995, was a confused diatribe against modernity.
 Barzun did a wonderful job of shedding light on the cultural pathways of the west before World War 1 but after his writing is disorganized and extremely critical.
 Perhaps in the last fifty years, our society has descended into such a state of decadence that it will collapse but I felt that Barzun didn’t do the recent past justice.
 I enjoyed the experience of reading Barzun’s work but would not recommend this to be consumed by the average reader.

-One thought on “Book Review: From Dawn to Decadence by Jacques Barzun
+2 thoughts on “Book Review: From Dawn to Decadence by Jacques Barzun

 1. Dear Micky, your tenacity and respect for history is admirable.
 I was thrilled to see you complete this and I thought that your critique about the last 50 years was thoughtful.